What you'll learn

 The result

-The resulting block has triangular previous and next connections, and skinny input and output connections.
+Return to the browser, click on the Loops entry, and drag out a repeat block.
+The resulting block should have triangular previous and next connections, and skinny input and output connections.
 Note that the general shapes of the connections have not changed–only parameters such as width and height.

 A common use case of a custom renderer is changing the shape of connections.
 This requires a more detailed understanding of how a block is drawn and how SVG paths are defined.